Rowena Webster

-Rowena Evelyn Webster (born 27 December 1987), known as Rowie Webster, is an Australian water polo centre back and a two-time Olympian.
+Rowena Evelyn Webster (born 27 December 1987), known as Rowie Webster, is an Australian water polo centre back and a three-time Olympian.
 She is one of three Australian players to play more than 300 international games for Australia.
-She attended Korowa Anglican Girls' School and Arizona State University and completed a Bachelor of Physical Education in Secondary Teaching.
-As youngster, she played Australian rules football after being heavily influenced by her older brother, James and was involved with surf lifesaving at a national level.
-She started playing water polo as a twelve-year-old.
-She has played for the Richmond Tigers, the Victorian State team, Arizona State University and professional sides in Greece and Russia.
 She has represented Australia as a member of Australia women's national water polo team on both the junior and senior level.
-Webster is a London Olympic bronze medalist, Junior World Champion, and has been rated in the top 3 players in the world two years in a row (2013, 2014).
-Rowie Webster is the current Australian Women's Water Polo Captain.
+Webster is a London Olympic bronze medalist, Junior World Champion, and was rated in the top 3 players in the world two years in a row (2013, 2014).
+Webster was the Australian Women's Water Polo Captain at the 2020 Olympics.

-Personal
+Personal life

 Webster was born on 27 December 1987 in Melbourne, Victoria.
 Her grandfather was Warwick Wathen, who competed in the Davis Cup as a junior.
 Her mother is a physiotherapist, her father a builder.
 Webster is the youngest of four children and her oldest sister Larissa Webster also played water polo for Australia.

 Webster is 177 cm tall, weighs 81 kg and is right handed.
 She has five tattoos and loves how she can express herself through body image and art.

 Webster attended Korowa Anglican Girls' School and used to play Australian rules football as a youngster.
-She has always been extremely competitive in basketball and surf life saving, and is the current vice-captain of the National women's water polo team.
+She has always been extremely competitive in basketball and surf life saving, and iub 2012 was the vice-captain of the National women's water polo team.
 She took up surf lifesaving as a seven-year-old at the Anglesea Surf life saving club.
 She studied for her Victorian Certificate of Education in 2005.
-She spent a year studying at Arizona State University on scholarship where she studied physical education secondary teaching and completed her degree here in Melbourne at Deakin University.
+She spent a year studying at Arizona State University on scholarship where she studied physical education secondary teaching and completed her degree in Melbourne at Deakin University.
 She is currently on scholarship at the Victorian Institute of Sport.
 She completed a Bachelor of physical education in secondary teaching, and is living in Balwyn North, Victoria.
-Rowie has played in the Greek league and the Russian League and has made her mark on the international scene in women's water polo.

 Her Stingers teammates say she is a fierce competitor and loves to win.
 She has a huge Nike shoe collection and adds to it on every international tour.
 She is openly lesbian.